mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   Adds a reflected attribute to the widget.
 It is a widely adopted convention that it should be possible to configure HTML elements using only DOM attributes and pure HTML.
-However, it may be inconvenient to use the `getAttribute`/`setAttribute` functions and manually converting the values when programmatic access is required.
-Instead, attributes may be reflected as a Javascript properties.
+However, it may be inconvenient to use the `getAttribute`/`setAttribute` functions and manually converting their arguments in application's code.
+Instead, attributes may be reflected as Javascript properties.
 This mixin adds a property that is backed by an attribute.
 The binding is bidirectional.
-Any conversions are performed automatically.
+Any conversions are performed automatically on the fly.

-  The mixin is configured via a `descriptor` argument, that should have following properties:
+  The mixin is configured via a `descriptor` argument that should have following the properties:

-  * `attributeName` - a `string` with name of the attribute;
+  * `attributeName` - a `string` with the name of the attribute;
-  * `reflectedName` - a `string` with name of the reflected property;
+  * `reflectedName` - a `string` with the name of the reflected property;
   * `type` - a type of the attribute; `string` or constructor function;
-  * `defaultValue` - optional default value, returned when attribute is not present;
+  * `defaultValue` - optional default value, returned when the attribute is not present;
-  * `onChange` - a callback function, called whenever attribute value is changed;
+  * `onChange` - a callback function, called whenever the attribute value is changed.

 ## Building a basic widget